-This webpage has been developed to connect employers and employees with critical information and resources to ensure worker safety and health in the agriculture industry.
-The information, checklists, links and other resources found on this page is not a substitute for worker safety and health training.
+This webpage has been developed to connect employers and employees with critical information and resources to ensure worker safety and health in he agriculture industry.
+The information, checklists, links and other resources found on this page are not a substitute for worker safety and health training.

 The information provided below was extracted from the Indiana Department of Labor's analysis of the Bureau of Labor Statistics' Survey of Occupational Injuries and Illnesses (SOII) data for 2010.